-Students taking notes on their laptops have become common - even at Wittenborg University!
+Students taking notes on their laptops have become common - even at WUAS!
 However, a new study has found students remember a lecture much easier if they take notes the old-fashioned way - by hand - and consequently perform better in quizzes and exams.

 The study - by Pam Mueller and Daniel Oppenheimer from respectively the universities of Princeton and California - was conducted in three parts.

 In the first study students watched a video of a lecture or a talk and took notes on it either longhand or on laptops.
 Thereafter participants took a quiz on the content and longhand note takers outperformed laptop note takers.
 Analysis of the student notes showed that laptop-users tended to transcribe a lot of the speaker’s words verbatim.

 The researchers suspect that this was because those who typed notes were inclined to transcribe lecturers rather than process them.

 Students in the second group were given a warning.
 Before the laptop-users watched the lecture or took any notes on it, the study administrator told some of them: “People who take class notes on laptops when they expect to be tested on the material later tend to transcribe what they’re hearing without thinking about it much.
 Please try not to do this as you take notes today.
 Take notes in your own words and don’t just write down word-for-word what the speaker is saying.”

 The warning seemed to have no effect.
 The quiz showed that longhand note takers still remembered lecture content better than laptop note takers.
 The final group of students took the quiz a full week after watching a recorded lecture.
 Some of these students were allowed to study their notes for 10 minutes before taking the quiz.
 In this last group, longhand note takers who had time to study outperformed everyone else.
 Longhand note takers of any sort, in fact, did better on the quiz than laptop-users.